 When it comes to failure to warn lawsuits, a plaintiff must show that the manufacturer knew of the danger or should have known of the danger and that consumers would not likely discover the danger on their own.
 The warning provided to the consumer must be adequate and considered useful to a normal person who can understand the risks of the danger.
 Examples of products that must have a warning label include choking or suffocation hazards, toxic chemicals or other hazardous substances, and furniture that could cause a toppling hazard.

-If you or someone you love has been injured or killed because of a defective product, contact the Los Angeles products liability lawyers at ACTS Law.
-For a free consultation, call us at 833-ACTS-LAW or contact us online.
+If you or someone you love has been injured or killed because of a defective product, contact the Los Angeles products liability lawyers at ACTS LAW.
+For a free consultation, call us at 833-228-7529 or contact us online.
 From our offices in Los Angeles and San Diego, we serve clients throughout Southern California.